store2be/nginx-reverse-proxy/README.md

 ## Environment variables

-Have a look at [entrypoint.sh](entrypoint.sh) for how the environment variables change the Nginx config.
+Have a look at [nginx.proxy.conf.esh](nginx.proxy.conf.esh) for how the environment variables change the Nginx config.

 ### PROXY_URL